 Pies were baked in rectangular pastry cases called coffins to represent the Christ Child's manger.
 Some bakers even fashioned a tiny baby from the pastry to ornament the upper crust.

-The quantity of minced meat called for in Christmas pie recipes decreased over the years to the point where most of today's mincemeats are fruit based and contain no ground-up meat at all.
+The quantity of minced meat called for in old fashioned Christmas mince pie recipes decreased over the years to the point where most of today's mincemeat is fruit based and contains no ground-up meat at all.